lbussy/brew-bubbles/docs/setup/index.rst

 Connection Timed Out or Similar Errors
 ``````````````````````````````````````

-If you cannot open the captive portal web page by following the above instructions, it is possible your connection may not have been issued an IP address.
+If you cannot open the captive portal web page by following the above instructions, the controller may not have issued your device an IP address.
 Follow instructions for your particular platform to set the following parameters:

 IP Configuration:
     IP Address:  192.168.4.2